Ocean Safety For Beginners

 Often one of the biggest hazards of ocean safety is the presence of other surfers.
 Crowded breaks can be especially hazardous simply because of all the boards flying around.
 When surfers don’t respect the established etiquette, the situation can get very dicey.
 This is why there are established rules to the sport of surfing.
 These rules are enforced by the honor system and often by burly locals who’ll give you a good beating you if you don’t comply.

 Kooks are surfers who do not respect other surfers or the rules of surfing etiquette.
 Kooks are not beginners or groms—there is a key difference!
 But I digress =)

 Make sure you know the rules of surfing etiquette and obey them.
 This is probably the #1 rule in surfing ocean safety.

-A surfer cannot rely on his or her board for safety.
+A surfer cannot always rely 100% on his or her board for safety.
 A surfboard isn’t a personal flotation device—it’s a piece of sporting equipment that can be accidentally separated from you even if you have a leash.
-Many surfers—including myself—are guilty of relying too much on their surfboard for their personal safety in the ocean.
+Many inexperienced surfers are guilty of relying too much on their surfboard for their personal safety in the ocean.

 Swimming in the ocean is different than swimming in a pool.
 There’s no edge you can immediately grab hold of to take a breather, and there’s not a solid and unmoving deep end and shallow end.
-Oh, and pools don’t have currents or waves that might move you in the opposite way you want to go.
+Pools also don’t have currents or waves that might move you in the opposite way you want to go.